adjust/adobe_air_sdk/README.md

 ### <a id="revenue-tracking">Revenue tracking

 If your users can generate revenue by tapping on advertisements or making in-app purchases, then you can track those revenues with events.
-Lets say a tap is worth €0.01.
+Let's say a tap is worth €0.01.
 You could track the revenue event like this:

 ```actionscript
 var adjustEvent:AdjustEvent = new AdjustEvent("abc123");